 Best Laptops for Teachers

-1. Lenovo IdeaPad S145 – Best Laptop for Online Teaching
+1. Lenovo IdeaPad 3 – Best Laptop for Teachers

-The Lenovo S145 model has an amazing feature set that is perfect for almost any teacher.
-It comes with 8GB of DDR4 Ram, 1TB of storage, and dual-core AMD APU A6-9225 processor that is more than capable of handling most teaching tasks.
+The Lenovo Ideapad 3 model has an amazing feature set that is perfect for almost any teacher.
+It comes with 12GB of DDR4 Ram, 512GB solid-state storage, pre-installed Windows 11, and an Intel 11th Gen i3 processor that is more than capable of handling most teaching tasks.
 All of this is in a package that weighs less than 4lbs.

 Lenovo is known for making quality, lightweight laptops.
-The Ideapad has always been one of Lenovo’s most value-driven laptops and the S145 follows this standard.
+The Ideapad has always been one of Lenovo’s most value-driven laptops and the Ideapad 3 follows this standard.
 This is the perfect laptop for the budget-conscious teacher.

 2. MacBook Air – For macOS Lovers